 Facts and Information from the Editor

-This new section offers articles by our Editor Don Davis (and webmaster Diane Cooner where noted) on various aspects of living in Costa Rica.
+This section offers articles by our Editor Don Davis (and webmaster Diane Cooner where noted) on various aspects of living in Costa Rica.
 These articles are the result of their research and experiences.

 New 'Intelligent Post' In Grecia - Just What IS This All About?